Body Parts (Prophet Posse album)

-Body Parts is the debut studio album by Prophet Posse, a collaboration side-project of Three 6 Mafia with members of its then-label, Prophet Entertainment.
+Body Parts is the debut studio album by the group Prophet Posse, a collaboration side-project of Three 6 Mafia with members of its then-label, Prophet Entertainment.
 The Prophet Posse group was known as a larger, "offshoot" version of Three 6 Mafia, as it included each member of Three 6 Mafia as well as all the artists signed to Prophet Entertainment.
 All the artists featured on the album were Prophet Entertainment artists with the exception of guest act Dayton Family.
 The album was released on February 24, 1998, by Prophet Entertainment and distributed through S.O.H.
 Distributors Network.